fareeahhh/PDC/README.md

 # Project: Parallel and Serial Implementations of K-Shortest Path Algorithm

 ## 1. Introduction
-This experiment compares the performance of parallel and serial implementations of the k-shortest path algorithm, which identifies the top k shortest paths between a source and destination in a graph.
+This experiment compares the performance of parallel and serial implementations of the k-shortest path algorithm, which identifies the top k-shortest paths between a source and destination in a graph.
 The parallel version employs MPI for distributed memory parallelism and OpenMP for shared memory parallelism.

 ## 2. Experimental Setup